Moulberry/MixinConstraints/README.md

 Next, you will need to bootstrap the library to affect your mixins.

-The easiest way is using the built-in Mixin Plugin by adding the following to your modid.mixins.json:
+The easiest way to do so is by using the provided Mixin Plugin by adding the following to your modid.mixins.json:
 ```json
 {
     "plugin": "com.moulberry.mixinconstraints.ConstraintsMixinPlugin",